 You have to want to lose weight, and you have to want to lose it for you.
 If you do it for an occasion or because of someone else’s opinion, chances are that you won’t end up following through or it won’t stay off.
 Once you make a decision that you want to be healthier or want to feel better about yourself, you will have the necessary commitment to make the necessary changes.
 Without the right motivation, you will always struggle to stick to losing weight or maintaining weight loss.
 You have to want it enough that you don’t mind if the weight loss is slow or if it fluctuates.
 No matter what you will stick with it or get back on the wagon when you fall off.

 I would also highly recommend adding exercise into your regime.
 Food is more important when it comes to losing weight, but exercise can help speed this up.
 It also helps to change your shape and helps with issues such as excess skin if you have a large amount of weight to lose.
 I have found exercise to be extremely therapeutic.
 It gives you a sense of achievement and also gives you an opportunity to have non-weight related targets.
-You can set goals, such as 10 full push ups, 10 burpees, etc., that will make you feel proud when you reach them.
+You can set goals, such as 10 full pushups, 10 burpees, etc., that will make you feel proud when you reach them.
 You can then move the goal post so you’re always working towards something.
-I also find that even if my weight does increase slightly, if I am still feeling strong or stronger than I was a month before, I don’t mind as much and I am motivated enough to continue with my regime.
+Even if my weight does increase slightly… if I am still feeling strong or stronger than I did a month before, I don’t mind as much.
+I am motivated enough to continue with my regime.